How Can I Keep Dysorgasmia From Ruining My Sex Life?

 I decided to approach dating with complete honesty.
 If things were likely to get intimate, I explained my condition briefly, forewarning them that my face may not have the look of ecstasy they anticipate when I climax.
 I also decentered penetrative sex and climaxing at all.
 Exploring new ways to be intimate, such as nipple play, roleplay and other forms of kink, was electrifying—my sex life has never been the same.

-"Be open and honest from the beginning," advised Anika Ackerman, M.D., a New Jersey–based urologist with a specialty in female urology and sexual dysfunction.
+"Be open and honest from the beginning," said Anika Ackerman, M.D., a New Jersey–based urologist with a specialty in female urology and sexual dysfunction.
 "Don't wait.
-If fear and anxiety mount it can make the condition worse because women may clench those muscles more.
-Seek treatment early and include partners in your treatment plans."
+If fear and anxiety mount it can make the condition worse because women may clench those muscles more."

 Luckily, it has now been a long time since I had a significant episode of dysorgasmia.
 I still experience pangs of pain but I no longer live in fear of falling over the edge of a climax.
 As a happy sexual side effect, the condition has made me an expert at getting the most out of edging.